crkc/testprojekt/README.md

-# testprojekt
+# Testprojekt
-Ein einstige in github
+Ein Einstieg in Github